cemmanouilidis/kitkit/README.md

     $ export PATH=/opt/kitkit-1.0-rc1/bin:$PATH

 ## Compile and run Objective-C 2.0 code
-This repository comes with a demo [cmake] project to show you how to build and run an Objective-C 2.0 command line application with KitKit.
+This repository comes with a demo project to show you how to build and run an Objective-C 2.0 command line application with KitKit.

-    $ # create a build directory for cmake
     $ cd demo/hello
     $ mkdir build
     $ cd build